MaxStange1005/ATLAS-OpenData-Higgs-NeuralNetworks/README.md

 - Save and load the model

 ### Chapter 3: Evaluate and Apply a Neural Network
-- Evaluate and apply the model on training data
+- Evaluate and apply the model to training data
-- Apply the model on test data to get a theoretical prediction for unseen data
+- Apply the model to test data to get a theoretical prediction for unseen data

 ### Chapter 4: Validation Data and Early Stopping
 - Introduction to under- and overtraining